Diamondback Moth Larvae

 Diamondback moth larvae are in the stage between hatching from the eggs until reaching adulthood.
 Larvae are light green in color and measure 1/4"-1/3" in length.

 Adult diamondback moths are grayish in color with light diamond marks on its wings.
 They measure up to 1/2" in length.
 Eggs are round and yellowish white.

 Adult diamondback moths overwinter and in the spring, the females deposit their eggs on leaves.
 The eggs hatch in less than a week and the young larvae begin to feed, mining tunnels into the leaves of cabbage plants, broccoli, cauliflower, and other plants of the cabbage family.

 Later, the larvae will eat holes in the leaves of those plants and eating parts of the plants' heads.
 This larval stage can last anywhere from 10 days to a month before they pupate.

-After 5-15 days of pupating, the adult diamondback moth emerges ready to mate and deposit her eggs, continuing the cycle.
-Adults may live anywhere from 2-8 weeks and there are usually about 3 to 6 generations of diamondback moths in a season.
+After 5 to 15 days of pupating, the adult diamondback moth emerges ready to mate and deposit her eggs, continuing the cycle.
+Adults may live anywhere from 2 to 8 weeks and there are usually about 3 to 6 generations of diamondback moths in a season.

 Diamondback Moth Larvae's Habitat

 Diamondback moths can be found throughout the United States.
 Their favorite habitat is among gardens or fields of crucifers, including broccoli, cauliflower, cabbage, Brussel sprouts, and kale.